PowerShell Core Support Lifecycle

-The Modern Lifecycle Policy also requires that Microsoft give customers 12 months notice before discontinuing support for a product (i.e. PowerShell Core).
+The Modern Lifecycle Policy also requires that Microsoft give customers 12 months notice before discontinuing support for a product (that is, PowerShell Core).

-Eventually, we expect PowerShell Core will adopt the "long-term servicing" approach where we would require only servicing and security updates to stay in support on a specific branch/version of 6.x.
+Eventually, we expect PowerShell Core will adopt the "long-term servicing" approach.
+In this servicing approach, we would require only servicing and security updates to stay in support on a specific branch/version of 6.x.

 Our community has also contributed packages for some platforms,